dpritchett441/Technolog_MNE/README.md

 ## Latest Release

-- v1.1
+- v1.2
-    * Complexity requirements changed to require 15 characters (previously 8)
-    * Note added to not include special characters (@,#,!,$,&,etc)
+    * Border added to GUI to help offset from background
-    * Recovery key is now backed up to active directory after the encryption process begins
+    * Notification created to display successful password change

 For a full list of releases please check the [Change Log](CHANGES.md)